OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 :::

 ###
-Transform and target are in the same directory
+Transform and target are in the same directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-TransformandtargetareinthesamedirectoryTransformandtargetareinthesamedirectory}

 Given a package which has the structure: